 - And here it is, you'll get the

-You can also check the advanced mode of this average speed calculator.
-Here, you can compare what will be the difference in time if the object would travel with another average speed (positive value in case you are driving for a longer time and respectively negative value if you are driving for a shorter time).
-Click the advance mode button to get this feature.
+advanced mode button, you will access the extra functionality of this average speed calculator.
+Here, you can compare what the difference in time will be if the object was traveling at another average speed (a positive value if the object is traveling for a longer time and a negative value if the object is traveling for a shorter time).

 Average speed vs average velocity

 Imagine you drove a car 100 meters forward and then 100 meters back.
-You would drive a certain average speed in each direction, but you would have zero average velocity, as velocity is measured as the rate at which the position of the car changes.
+You would drive at a certain average speed in each direction, but you would have zero average velocity, as velocity is measured as the rate at which the position of the car changes, and, overall, the car didn't change its position.
 Therefore, it is enough to say that the average speed of a car was 50 mph, but when calculating velocity we would have to add direction, let's say 50 mph east.

 And if you would like to know how fast your speed or velocity was changing you would need to calculate acceleration.